mmerabet42/ft_lexiq/README.md

 # A powerfull and generic parser, the true power of `ft_regex`

-In this part i will explain how you can use the `ft_regex` function to literally parse anything, by combining two major concepts; Nested capturing groups and recursive rules.
+In this part i will explain how the `ft_regex` function can be used to literally parse anything, by combining two major concepts; Nested capturing groups and recursive rules.

 Our goal will be to create rules that parses any json file.
 And by parsing i literally mean parsing, understand the extraction of each part of the json file in a structured way, with only one `ft_regex` call.